aiven/devportal/docs/products/opensearch/dashboards/index.rst

 OpenSearch Dashboards
 ======================

-OpenSearch Dashboards is both a visualisation tool for data inside an OpenSearch cluster and a user interface for OpenSearch plugins.
+OpenSearch Dashboards is both a visualisation tool for data in the cluster and a user interface for OpenSearch plugins.

 .. note::
     OpenSearch Dashboards was forked in 2021 from the formerly open source project Kibana.